brevzin/cpp_proposals/1061_sb_pack/sb-extensions.md

 ```
 :::

 Structured bindings in namespace scope are a little odd to begin with, since they currently cannot be declared `inline`.
 A structured binding pack at namespace scope adds that much more complexity.

-However, rejecting it would be a very odd kind of restriction that would be surprising.
-If users want to do this, they should be able to.
-EWG also explicitly polled this question in a telecon, with a strong preference for allowing such namespace-scope declarations.
+Now, EWG originally [voted to remove this restriction](https://github.com/cplusplus/papers/issues/294#issuecomment-1234578812) in a telecon - on the basis that it seemed like an artificial restriction and that the rules for how to use this feature should be uniform across all uses of structured bindings.
+However, during Core wording review of this paper in the Tokyo meeting, a lot of issues with this approach surfaced.

+Introducing a structured binding pack into a function makes the region of that function into a template.
+This has consequences, but those consequences are localized to _just_ the part of _that_ function that follows the structured binding declaration.

+Introducing a structured binding pack at namespace scope makes _your entire program_ into a template.
+With enormous downstream consequences.
+Because unlike a function where we have a clear end to the region (the end of the block scope), even closing the namespace isn't sufficient because the namespace could still be reopened again later!
+Code that you have in one header could *change lookup rules* if it is included after another header that happened to add a namespace-scope pack.
+Even if your header never referenced that pack.
+If you had any non-depenent `if constexpr` conditions, they suddenly become dependent, and those bodies suddenly can become discarded.

+Perhaps there is a way to divine some way to word this feature such that this doesn't happen, but that seems to be a very large amount of work necessary that far exceeds the potential utility thereof.
+It is not clear if anybody wants this, and it certainly does not seem worth delaying this paper further to attempt to add support for it.

+Thus, this paper proposes that structured binding packs be limited to block scope.

 # Wording